AkkarinForest/Haskell-Workshop/intro-1/README.md

 -> 6
 ```

-Of course the technic with a `$` sign can only be use for the last argument, but this is usually enough.
+The `$` sign can only be use for the last argument, but this is usually enough.

-You might be familiar with a similar trick with `<|` in Elm
+You might be familiar with a similar trick with `<|` in Elm:

 ```elm
 sum 1 <| sum 2 3